ISACA · CISM

 The certification opens doors to senior leadership roles including Information Security Manager, Security Director, Chief Information Security Officer, Risk Manager, and IT Compliance Manager across virtually every industry vertical.
 Government agencies and defense contractors frequently list CISM as a required or preferred credential for security management positions.
 With the U.S. Bureau of Labor Statistics projecting 33% job growth for information security analysts through 2033 and cybercrime costs projected at $10.5 trillion globally in 2025, demand for credentialed security managers remains strong.
 CISM's emphasis on business alignment and governance makes it particularly compelling to executive hiring managers who need security leaders who can communicate risk in terms of business impact.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1196 questions.

 Explanation